OzuYatamutsu/Niu32/README.md

 ## What is this?

 Niu32 is a **RISC** 32-bit instruction set that aims to be as simple as possible to understand, well-documented, and easy to write for.
-A Python 3 assembler is included, and is actively in development.
+A [completed assembler](#assembler) is included, written in Python 3.

 ## Before we start...